naps-sled-sas/insights-tips/README.md

     ```
     **Note**
-    - Tags are not tied to a subscription pool or contract number associated with a system, the below example simply includes tags that may be useful to you for informational/tracking purposes
+    - Tags are not tied to a subscription pool or contract number associated with a system, the above example simply includes tags that may be useful to you for informational/tracking purposes

 3. Refresh data with Insights service.